 - High blood pressure

-Talk to your baby’s health care provider about what you can do to help your baby be healthy.
-As your child grows, make sure she eats healthy food, stays active and goes to all her health care checkups.
-Getting regular checkups throughout childhood can help your baby’s provider spot health conditions that may cause problems as your baby grows older.
-These checkups also help make sure that your child gets all the vaccinations she needs to stay protected from certain harmful diseases.
+If you’ve had a baby who weighed less than they should have at birth, talk with their health care provider about what you can do to help your baby be healthy.
+As your child grows, make sure they eat healthy food, stay active and go to all their health care checkups.
+Regular checkups can help your baby’s provider spot health conditions that may cause problems as your baby grows older.
+These checkups also help make sure that your child gets all the vaccinations they need to stay protected from certain harmful diseases.